angry-tony/A-collection-of-OSS-tools/README.md

 * [multitail](http://www.vanheusden.com/multitail/) - Monitor multiple log files in a single terminal window
 * [ncdu](http://linux.die.net/man/1/ncdu) - ncurses version of "du"
 * [Notepad++](http://notepad-plus-plus.org/) - Killer GPL'ed text editor for Windows
+* [observr](https://github.com/kevinburke/observr) - Monitor a directory and kick off an action when a file in the directory changes
 * [parallel](https://www.gnu.org/software/parallel/) - Execute jobs in parallel using one or more computers
 * [percol](https://github.com/mooz/percol) - Interactive grep tool
 * [pv](http://linux.die.net/man/1/pv) - Shows the progress of data as it flows through a pipe